Last updated on October 29, 2025

 For the last few years each prerelease kit has also come with an additional promo code card.
 You can redeem these codes in MTG Arena to get a free entry into a Sealed event for that set.

 Each code is single use only.
 You can redeem them on the Store page in Arena.
-Keep in mind that only one code can be redeemed per account.
+Keep in mind that some sets only let you redeem one code per account, while others let you redeem up to five or six.

 Is Buying Prerelease Packs or Kits Worth It?

+If you are going to participate in an event, or already would have bought six boosters, the prerelease kits are worth it.
 Prerelease packs might be tempting to get some good value from the packs inside but they’re just… average.
-Assuming the MSRP for a prerelease kit is $25 (the lowest price we've seen so far for a prerelease) and the average Draft booster pack is $4, you're paying a dollar more for the prerelease promo card.
-On top of that, the promo code for MTGA is only once per account so they aren't worth anything to most people.
+The MSRP for a prerelease kit is usually six times the cost of the average Play booster pack, because it contains six packs so you pretty much break even and net the promo card.
+On top of that, the promo code for MTGA is sometimes only usable once per account so they aren't worth anything to most people.

 As far as card value goes, that’s always dependent on the set.
-Forgotten Realms only has 11 non-variant rares and mythics that are worth over $5 leaving 45 other cards, so the chances that your prerelease promo is worth more than a few bucks is slim.
-For only five bucks more you can get a bundle that comes with more packs, a special 20-sided die, basic lands, and a nice storage box.
+Forgotten Realms had a particularly slim chance of opening a valuable promo, for example.
+For a little more money you can get a bundle that comes with more packs, a special 20-sided die, basic lands, and a nice storage box.

 What Can I Do to Prepare?